 - The truck driver’s alcohol and drug test results

 - The driver’s cell phone records and social media activity

 - Eyewitness statements

 As part of our investigation, we may also consult with highly knowledgeable professionals in fields such as engineering and accident reconstruction.
 Our goal will be to pinpoint the cause of the crash and identify the party or parties who deserve to be held accountable for it.

 Additionally, to calculate your potential damages, we can collect and examine your health records and review your case with medical professionals.
 They can help us to determine the nature and extent of your injuries, the medical care you will need as you move forward and the effect of your injuries on your ability to earn a living.

-Throughout your case, we will focus on your needs and goals at Stewart Law Offices, LLC, and we will fight for all compensation that you are due.
+Throughout your case, we will focus on your needs and goals at Stewart Law Offices and we will fight for all compensation that you are due.
 We won’t let trucking companies and their insurers get away with bullying you.